graphile/starter/README.md

 `graphile-migrate commit` to commit all your database changes, since we only run committed migrations in production.

-Make sure you have customised `@app/config/src/index.ts`.
+Make sure you have customized `@app/config/src/index.ts`.

 Make sure everything is committed and pushed in git.